Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 4. Size

 One size fits all doesn’t apply to Goldendoodles.
 The smallest is the Toy Goldendoodle, which averages 10 to 25 pounds.
-Miniature Goldendoodles range from 25 to 35 pounds; Medium Goldendoodles range from 35 to 50 pounds and the Standard Goldendoodle averages between 50 to 90 pounds.
-Typically, smaller dogs tend to live longer, so it will probably have a longer lifespan if your Goldendoodle is more petite.
+Miniature Goldendoodles range from 25 to 35 pounds; Medium Goldendoodles range from 35 to 50 pounds, and the Standard Goldendoodle averages between 50 to 90 pounds.
+These size categories are not strictly standardized and can vary between breeders.
+In general, smaller dogs tend to live longer than larger ones, so smaller Goldendoodles may have a longer average lifespan, although this also depends on genetics, health, and overall care.

 5. Sex